0xTCG/aldy/README.md

 Aldy is written in Python, and supports both Python 2.7 and 3.
 It is intended to be run on POSIX-based systems (only Linux and macOS have been tested).

+## Due to a bug, Aldy sometimes reports suboptimal solution as optimal with Python 3.
+Please use Python 2.7 until we fix the bug.

 The easiest way to install Aldy is to use `pip`: